soloterm/dumps/README.md

 ];
 ```

+There is no dedicated `dumps` config file.
+You can either create a `solo.php` and put the `dump_server_host` in there, or add it to your existing `solo.php` file.

 ## How It Works

 The package works by:

 1. Registering a custom var dumper handler that captures dump calls
-2. Resolving the source file and line number of the dump
+2. Resolving the source file and line number of the dump before sending to the server
 3. Sending the dump data to a server running in a separate process
 4. Displaying the formatted dump with source information in the terminal